Carrying an unloaded gun doesn’t make anyone safer, except for the bad guys.

 Thankfully, nothing bad happened because I remained aware of my surroundings.

-Another thing he got wrong, was not listening to his dog.
+Another thing Dog Walker got wrong, was not listening to his dog.
 If it is out of character for the dog to bark, that should have snapped him back to an awareness-reality to take in his surroundings.
 If something seems out of the ordinary, that’s probably because it is.

 Finally, his gun was not loaded.
 He should have been able to pull that gun from his holster, put the squeeze on the trigger, and put that bad guy down.
 He couldn’t because his gun was unloaded, and he had no time to react appropriately.